Sairyss/system-design-patterns/README.md

 ### Workflow Engines

-Workflow engines are [workflow management systems](https://en.wikipedia.org/wiki/Workflow_management_system) that provide us a way to orchestrate microservices or data flows (like [ETL](https://en.wikipedia.org/wiki/Extract,_transform,_load)).
-They allow us to define a set of tasks that need to be executed and gives tooling that can help visualize flows (as diagrams and/or [Directed acyclic graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph)) and handle workflow monitoring, logging, retries, handling failures, scheduling, etc.
+Workflow engines are [workflow management systems](https://en.wikipedia.org/wiki/Workflow_management_system) that facilitate orchestration of microservices or data flows (like [ETL](https://en.wikipedia.org/wiki/Extract,_transform,_load)).
+They provide APIs to define a set of tasks that need to be executed and gives tooling that can help visualize flows (as diagrams and/or [Directed acyclic graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph)) and handle workflow monitoring, logging, retries, handling failures, scheduling, etc.

 Workflow engines:

-- [Apache Airflow](https://github.com/apache/airflow) - is a platform to programmatically author, schedule, and monitor workflows.
+- [Apache Airflow](https://github.com/apache/airflow) - is a platform created by AirBnb to programmatically author, schedule, and monitor workflows.
-- [Google cloud workflows](https://cloud.google.com/workflows) - easily build reliable applications, process automation, data and machine learning pipelines.
+- [Google cloud workflows](https://cloud.google.com/workflows) - easily build reliable applications, process automation, data and machine learning pipelines on Google Cloud.
 - [Camunda](https://camunda.com) - The Universal Process Orchestrator
 - [Prefect](https://www.prefect.io/) - Python based.
 Build, run, and monitor data pipelines at scale
-- [Conductor](https://netflix.github.io/conductor/) - Workflow Orchestration engine that runs in the cloud.
+- [Conductor](https://netflix.github.io/conductor/) - Workflow Orchestration engine created by Netflix that runs in the cloud.

 You can build [Business Process Model and Notation (BPMN)](https://en.wikipedia.org/wiki/Business_Process_Model_and_Notation) diagrams for your workflows using tooling provided by <https://bpmn.io/>